Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Abstract

 \section{Abstract}

-Large language models (LLMs) show great potential in code translation.
-However, accurate translation remains challenging when using the commonly adopted direct code-to-code translation approach, which converts a program into the target programming language (PL) in a single step.
-Inspired by the success of incorporating intermediate steps to guide LLMs in resolving challenging tasks, we explore pseudocode-based code translation, which emulates the human semantic translation by first interpreting the program's intent and logic into pseudocode and then implementing it in the target PL.
-We find that pseudocode-based translation helps translate programs that direct translation struggles to handle.
-Nonetheless, the effectiveness, advantages, and limitations of this approach remain underexplored.
-To bridge this gap, we present an empirical study on pseudocode-based code translation, aiming to investigate its effectiveness in enhancing the direct translation approach, illuminate its effective usage, and identify limitations hindering its potential benefits.
-By comparing direct and pseudocode-based translation approaches on 9,690 translation tasks across six PLs with five popular LLMs, we demonstrate that pseudocode-based translation can effectively complement direct translation, particularly when translating from flexible to rigid PLs or dealing with low-resource Rust.
-Based on these findings, we suggest adopting strategies that combine the complementary strengths of both approaches to enhance code translation accuracy.
-We also reveal the advantages of pseudocode-based translation in disentangling translations of complicated programs and mitigating distractions from detailed implementations in original programs, as well as its limitations due to incorrect, incomplete, or ambiguous pseudocode.
+Although large language models (LLMs) show promising potential in code translation, they still struggle to generate accurate translations using the commonly adopted direct code-to-code translation approach, which converts an original program into the target programming language (PL) in a single step.
+Inspired by the success of incorporating intermediate steps to guide LLMs in resolving challenging tasks, in this study, we explore pseudocode-based code translation.
+This approach emulates human semantic translation by first interpreting the original program's intent and logic into pseudocode and then implementing it in the target PL.
+To understand the effectiveness of this underexplored approach, we present a systematic empirical study on pseudocode-based code translation, aiming to investigate its helpfulness in enhancing the direct translation approach, illuminate its effective usage, and identify its limitations.
+By comparing direct and pseudocode-based translation on 9,690 translation tasks across six PLs with five popular LLMs, we found that pseudocode-based translation can effectively complement direct translation, particularly when translating from flexible to rigid PLs and handling a low-training-resource PL.
+Based on the findings, we suggest combining the translation results of both approaches for test-based selection to leverage their complementary strengths.
+We also reveal the advantages of pseudocode-based translation in decoupling the code understanding and generation burden on complicated programs and mitigating distractions from PL-specific implementations in original programs, as well as its limitations due to incorrect, incomplete, or ambiguous pseudocode.
+Our study sheds light on the effective use of pseudocode-based translation and provides evidence to help enhance LLMs in code translation.

 \keywords{Code Translation, Pseudocode, Semantic Translation, Large Language Model}